neilpf2014/bot-arena-control/README.md

 # bot-arena-control
-Controller code for FUBAR combat robot arena
+Controller code for FUBAR combat robot arena<br>
-This should work with ESP32 and STM32F103
+This should work with ESP32 and STM32F103<br>